 Venice is home to famous Prosecco wine.
 You can find it in each and every bacaro – the Venetian word for bar – or restaurant in the city and it starts from 2€ a glass.
 If you prefer dry wine, go for a glass of Soave.
 You don’t have to order a bottle of wine in Venice.
 House wine is of top quality and great value for money.
 Also, feel like a local and order un’ombra.
 Literally, it means “shadow” but the bartender will know that you mean a small glass of house wine to wash down your cicchetti.
 You can even go for a giro d’ombra which is pub crawl the Venetian way.

 Spritz is the typical Venetian cocktail and we simply can’t get enough of it.
 It’s a mixture of either sparkling or dry wine with an Italian aperitivo of choice: Campari, which is way too bitter for our tastes, Select which is the truly Venetian aperitivo and our favourite by far Aperol which is the sweetest of the three.
-An Aperol Spritz can cost anything from 2€ to God-knows-how-much, so beware of the tourist traps.
+An Aperol Spritz can cost anything from 2€ to God-knows-how-much, so beware of tourist traps.
 The highest we had to pay for an Aperol Spritz was 4€.
 Venice has a reputation for being an expensive city.
 Yet, when it comes to drinking, few places can beat its low prices.

 Where to stay in Venice

 One thing that really is expensive in Venice is accommodation.
 However, as we said before, under no circumstances should you do Venice in a day.
 Similarly, staying in more budget friendly Mestre or even Lido should not be an option either.
-The best place to stay in Venice is its very heart and spending the night in one of its sestieri is un unforgettable experience.
+The best place to stay in Venice is its very heart and spending the night in one of its sestieri is an unforgettable experience.
 It’s better to stay for less days rather than choose accommodation outside the centre of Venice.
 Booking your hotel early or avoiding the luxury of a canal view room can save you a lot.

 All six of Venice’s districts, sestieri, are good choices.
 We stayed in the Santa Croce district in Campo San Giacomo dell’Orio and we liked it very much.
 We chose B&B La Patatina for our 4-night stay.
 For a spotlessly clean and elegantly decorated room overlooking the campo we paid about 125€/night.
 Our favourite thing about this B&B is that breakfast was brought to our room at the time agreed on at check-in.
-Our advice is to book your hotel from Booking.com well ahead of time so as to get the best deal available.

 Perhaps you should avoid the San Marco area during peak season.
 If you want to feel like a local, consider staying in the Cannaregio district.